awsdocs/aws-systems-manager-user-guide/doc_source/state-manager-vs-maintenance-windows.md

 # Choosing between State Manager and Maintenance Windows<a name="state-manager-vs-maintenance-windows"></a>

 State Manager and Maintenance Windows can perform some similar types of updates on your managed instances\.
-Which one you choose depends on whether you need to automate system compliance or perform high\-priority, time\-sensitive tasks only during periods you specify\.
+Which one you choose depends on whether you need to automate system compliance or perform high\-priority, time\-sensitive tasks during periods you specify\.

 ## State Manager and Maintenance Windows: Key use cases<a name="sm-mw-use-cases"></a>